kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 as stand alone module if one is interested in celestial transformations of world coordinates only.
-But the module is well integrated in module :mod:`wcs` so one can use it in the context of :mod:`wcs`, i.e. it defines a class :class:`wcs.Transformation`. for conversions of world coordinates between sky-/reference systems and also, if pixel coordinates are involved, methods :meth:`wcs.Projection.toworld` and :meth:`wcs.Projection.topixel`
+But the module is well integrated in module :mod:`wcs` so one can use it in the context of :mod:`wcs`, with the class :class:`wcs.Transformation`. for conversions of world coordinates between sky-/reference systems and also, if pixel coordinates are involved, methods :meth:`wcs.Projection.toworld` and :meth:`wcs.Projection.topixel`